redhat-cop/infra.aap_configuration/README.md

 ## Contributing to this collection

 We welcome community contributions to this collection.
-If you find problems, please open an issue or create a PR against the [Tower Configuration collection repository](https://github.com/redhat-cop/controller_configuration).
+If you find problems, please open an issue or create a PR against the [Controller Configuration collection repository](https://github.com/redhat-cop/controller_configuration).
 More information about contributing can be found in our [Contribution Guidelines.](https://github.com/redhat-cop/controller_configuration/blob/devel/.github/CONTRIBUTING.md)

 ## Licensing